brlin-tw/apt-reinstall-all-packages/README.md

   For querying all the installed packages in the system.
 * [bash - Redirect all subsequent commands' stderr using exec - Unix & Linux Stack Exchange](https://unix.stackexchange.com/questions/61931/redirect-all-subsequent-commands-stderr-using-exec)
   Explains how to log script output from with-in the shell script.
+* apt-mark(8)
+  For querying the automatically/manually installed status of a installed package.

 ## Licensing